callumosborne/kronos-filler/README.md

 # Kronos Filler

 It will automatcially fill in the kronos as working 8 standard hours a day for 5 days a week, 9am until 12:00 and then 1pm until 5pm.
-It will identify Holidays and PTO and will verify and the end of the program that it has been successfully completed.
+It will identify Holidays and PTO and will verify at the end of the program that it has been successfully completed.
 It will then submit it for approval.

 ### Within a Mac or Linux terminal: